- Master of Medical Science - Emory University, Atlanta, GA

 She later completed a Master of Medical Science at Emory University School of Medicine’s Physician Assistant Program in 2006, where she received a Humanitarian Award during her studies.
 As part of her Physician Assistant training, Parikh completed clinical rotations in family practice, inpatient and outpatient internal medicine, hematology/oncology, and several other areas.

 Parikh served as a Physician Assistant at a cancer center in Georgia from 2007 to 2009, providing care for inpatients and outpatients.
-She joined CTCA at Eastern Regional Medical Center in 2009.
+She joined CTCA® in Philadelphia in 2009.

 A member of the American Academy of Physician Assistants, Parikh is board certified through the National Commission on Certification of Physician Assistants.
 She holds a Physician Assistant license through the State of Pennsylvania.